bengrasty7/ETL-Project/README.md

 - Step D: Calculate run statistics for each run_uuid

 ## Time Rounding Strategy
 In this project, round time values to the nearest 0.01 seconds (10 milliseconds) when grouping data.
-This decision was made based on the understanding that for these robots, I can't confidently say that position/force values occur simultaneously unless they're within a reasonable time frame.
+This decision was made based on investigation of the time series data for each run_uuid.
+For the run_uuid's with all fields present, I noticed that sensors would pick up x,y,z values for the encoder and fx,fy,fz for the load cell sequentially, and that generally the 4 sets of values would be populated every 10 milliseconds.

 ### Pros of this approach:
-- Ensures sensor values are near-simultaneous
+- Ensures sensor values are near-simultaneous, rather than a lag approach that would assume that the previous value is close in time, where that may not be guaranteed
 - Processing speed
 - Simplifies data analysis by creating discrete time bins, ensures we don't join after long breaks